 In fulfilling the mission of the school and the college, we seek to inspire our students to be active members within the nursing profession.
 As we look to the future and our place in a competitive, global society, we seek to become more student-oriented and community-centered.
-Successful completion of the new graduate outcomes enable graduates to realize their career goals and function safely and effectively as beginning nurse generalists.
+Successful completion of the program outcomes enables graduates to realize their career goals and function safely and effectively as beginning nurse generalists.

-The mission/purpose of Dalton State College School of Nursing is to prepare students for employment as safe, effective registered nurses.
+The mission/purpose of Dalton State College Department of Nursing is to prepare students for employment as safe, effective registered nurses.

 LPN and ASN Programs: